 Preliminary Rounds.
-Each umpire at the four-team regionals will receive a flat fee of \$470.
-Each umpire at the two team regionals will receive a flat fee of \$380.
-Each umpire at the super regionals will receive a flat fee of \$315.
-All umpires will receive 53 cents per mile, \$45 a day for per diem.
-All fees are paid for by the NCAA while all housing expenses, less incidentals, are paid by the host institution.
+Each umpire at regionals will receive a flat fee for all games, plus per diem and mileage.
+All fees, per diem and mileage are paid for by the NCAA, while all housing expenses, less incidentals, are paid by the host institution.

 Championship Round.
-Each championship site official will be paid a flat fee of \$1,300, 53 cents per mile and \$45 per day for per diem (all paid by the NCAA) while all housing expenses, less incidentals, are paid by the host institution.
+Each championship site umpire will receive a flat fee for all games, plus per diem and mileage.
+All fees, per diem and mileage are paid for by the NCAA, while all housing expenses, less incidentals, are paid by the host.